SapanaChaudhary/RA-RLHF/README.md

-## **Risk Averse RLHF for fine tuning LLMs**
+## **Code for Neurips 2024 paper 'Risk Averse fine tuning of LLMs'**

+Here is the [Openreview](https://openreview.net/forum?id=1BZKqZphsW) link for the paper.

 This code is based on the huggngface trl github repository  [trl](https://github.com/huggingface/trl)

-Follow the setup instructions as mentioned in the trl repository
+Please follow the setup instructions as mentioned in the trl repository.

 To run the experiments, execute the following commands,